 Presumably everyone knows what the Raspberry Pi is, by now, so I’ll not start there.
-You may or may not know that the RasPi has General Purpose Input/OutputWikipedia: A general-purpose input/output (GPIO) is an uncommitted digital signal pin on an integrated circuit or electronic circuit board whose behavior—including whether it acts as input or output—is contr...
+You may or may not know that the RasPi has General Purpose Input/OutputWikipedia: A general-purpose input/output (GPIO) is an uncommitted digital signal pin on an integrated circuit or electronic circuit (e.g. MCUs/MPUs) board which may be used as an input or output, or both, and i...
 (GPIO) pins as standard.
 Some of these provide 3.3v power, some provide 5v power, some are grounded and the others can be used for input and output.
 Pins will output 3.3v when connected to ground and will be ‘raised’ as ‘on’ when 3.3v is supplied to them.
 You change, in software, whether a pin is input or output.
 Simplez.

 The Raspbian distribution has, since around mid 2012, had a kernel which includes support for Kernel GPIO interrupts.
 The advantages of using these over a traditional poll loop are that response times are faster and CPU is not consumed whilst idle.
 To test this, I rigged up a small switch circuit on a breadboard.
 A diagram is as follows: